Research for a new primary energy source

 Our heads of institute and other employees are also professors or lecturers at universities in North Rhine-Westphalia.
 They pass on their knowledge to students and thus to the next generation of fusion researchers.
-For a detailed list of our teaching activities, please click here.

 We provide support for young people in a variety of ways.
 The following opportunities are offered here:

 - Vocational training in technical and commercial occupations

 - Work placements for school and university students